Diariatou-s/python_article/Regular_Expressions.md

 > match!
 ```

-Those metacharacters can be used single like the use cases above but they can also be part of other special notation of the regex language.
+Those metacharacters can be used single like the examples above but they can also be part of other special notation of the regex language.

-###  3.2. <a name='text-exploitation'></a>Text Exploitation
+###  3.2. <a name='text-manipulation'></a>Text Manipulation

 ####  3.2.1. <a name='matching-a-single-character'></a>Matching a single character